 Industry-focussed: Partnerships will be forged with key industry majors to support the curriculum through the sharing of state-of-the-art technologies, expertise and resources.
 Students may have the opportunity to gain internationally-recognised industry certifications as part of the programme.

 Practice-Oriented: Emphasis will be placed on advancing academic knowledge through the use of practical hands-on training to solve real-world problems.
 Students will participate in the Integrated Work Study Programme (IWSP) in their final year.
-Students will be on a structured year-long work placement that is integrated with flip classroom teaching and an industry focused capstone project.
+Students will be on a structured year-long work placement that is integrated with flip classroom teaching and an industry-focussed capstone project.

 Accreditation of the programme will be sought with the EAB.

 This programme will provide graduates with the required academic knowledge and professional skill sets for generic ICT job opportunities and specialist software engineering jobs such as Software and Applications Manager; Software Systems Architect; IT Service Manager; Information Technology Project Manager; Software, Web and Multimedia Developer; and Cloud Solutions Architect.